Boyzone: Breakthrough and Said and Done (1993–1995)

-A Different Beat (1996–1997)
+A Different Beat and Where We Belong (1996–1998)

 Their second album, A Different Beat, was released in 1996.
-It was the album that would bring the band worldwide success, and sold 2 million copies worldwide.
+This album brought the band worldwide success, and sold 2 million copies worldwide.
 The song "Coming Home Now" was released as a single.
 Boyzone had their first UK No. 1 single, a cover of the Bee Gees' hit "Words".
 The album also contained the hit singles "A Different Beat" and "Isn't It a Wonder".
 In 1997, Boyzone released three singles: "Isn't It a Wonder", "Picture of You", and "Baby Can I Hold You/Shooting Star".
 The group performed "Let The Message Run Free" at the Eurovision Song Contest 1997, co-hosted by Keating, in Dublin and tried to break the US market with their version of "Mystical Experience", which they also recorded in Spanish.
 Ronan Keating – who by now had emerged as the lead singer and frontman – won the Ivor Novello Award for songwriting in 1997 for "Picture of You".

-Where We Belong (1998)

 Their third studio album, Where We Belong, was released in 1998 and featured Boyzone's writing abilities; the album sold over 3 million copies worldwide.
 It contained the hit singles "All That I Need" (which stayed for six weeks in the MTV Asia charts), "Baby Can I Hold You" (Tracy Chapman cover) and "No Matter What".

 Originally written for the Andrew Lloyd Webber stage musical Whistle Down the Wind, "No Matter What" was the group's best ever selling single selling over 4 million copies worldwide and it is the biggest selling record for a boy band, it was also voted Song of the Year, 1998.
 Since the song was also recorded by Meat Loaf, Boyzone shared the stage with him to perform the song during his 1998 live concert in Dublin.
 They also sang the song in Italy with Luciano Pavarotti.
 Their 1998 tour of Ireland broke all sales records when 35,000 tickets were sold out in four hours.